-"Use your imagination in choosing gifts.
+Use your imagination in choosing gifts.
 Try new types of stores and items.
 Instead of one large present, consider several small, related gift items or combine purchases with homemade items.

-Make your own gifts if you sew, bake, paint or are skilled in other crafts.
-These may mean more to the receiver than a purchased for everyone, consider drawing names at Christmas when the family or group is large.
-"Set aside a place at home for storing gift items and wrapping supplies.
+Make your own gifts if skilled in other crafts.
+These may mean more to the receiver than a purchased for storing gift items and wrapping supplies.

-Buy Christmas cards, supplies and decorations for the following year during the after-season markdowns.
-Instead of buying gifts
+Buy Christmas cards, supplies and decorations for the following year during the after-season markdowns, Instead of buying gifts for everyone, consider drawing names at Christmas when the family or group is large.